-Step Two: Evidence Review
+Evidence Review

-Once the Initial Fact-Gathering is complete, the CRC will provide the Interview Summaries and any documentary evidence gathered to the Parties for review.
-Given the sensitive nature of the information provided, the CRC will provide the information in a secure manner (e.g., by providing digital copies of the materials through a protected, "read-only" web portal).
-Neither the Complainant nor the Respondent (or their advisors, including but not limited to family members and/or legal counsel) may copy, remove, photograph, print, image, videotape, record, or in any manner otherwise duplicate or remove the information provided.
-An advisor who fails to abide by this policy may be subject to discipline and/or may be excluded from further participation in the process.
+At the conclusion of all interviews and fact gathering, and when the evidence has been gathered, the Investigator will provide each party the opportunity to review all of the evidence gathered that is directly related to the allegation(s).
+This will include both inculpatory and exculpatory evidence.
+Given the sensitive nature of the information provided, the information will be provided in a secure manner (e.g., by providing digital copies of the materials through a protected, "read-only" web portal).
+Neither the complainant nor the respondent (nor their advisors) may copy, remove, photograph, print, image, videotape, record, or in any manner otherwise duplicate or remove the information provided.
+Any student or employee who fails to abide by this may be subject to discipline.
+Any advisor who fails to abide by this may be subject to discipline and/or may be excluded from further participation in the process.